 Reason Number One: As counselors, we have been trained to achieve balance in marital therapy.

 Good marriage work usually demands that you help each partner see his or her role in the relationship problems.
 It does typically take two to mess things up.
 “Here’s what you’re doing wrong, Bob.”
 “Here’s what you’re doing wrong, Susie.”
 In your basic marital case, you ask both spouses to change.
 In your basic marital case, you don’t zero in on one partner and demand that he or she change first.
+That is not a healing marriage approach.

 We’re taught that this delicate balancing act applies to all marital cases.
 It does not!
 It makes sense for the basic, garden-variety marital case.
 But it does not make sense when you have a smoking gun: one partner in serious sin.